NATIONAL HANDWRITING DAY

 Click play and enjoy a story about National Handwriting Day featuring our founder, Marlo Anderson.
 If you enjoy the 2-minute show, subscribe with your favorite podcast player.

-While technology speeds up the writing process and makes communication more efficient worldwide, there’s something to be said for writing something out longhand.
+While technology speeds up the writing process and makes communication more efficient worldwide, there’s something to be said for writing thoughts longhand.
 Whether it’s a journal, notes, or even a letter to someone, the act of writing with pen and paper is a supremely tactile and patient practice.
 If it does anything, it forces the body and the mind to slow down and resynchronize.

 Meanwhile, writing longhand feels like taking a deep breath.
 Jumbled thoughts must be sorted before the ink spills onto a white page.
 They must count and be worthy of the lines that will fill it.
 It’s an exercise in faith.
 And it requires practice, too.